iSOLveIT/protege_owl/_sources/index.rst.txt

 2. The SWRLTab is divided into two main views and then some buttons on the bottom of the tab that relate to DROOLS.
-The question of when and how to use DROOLS confuses many new users but there is a simple answer: don’t use it!
+The question of when and how to use DROOLS confuses many new users but there is a simple answer: don't use it!
 As you get more experience with SWRL you will start to understand how and when DROOLS is used but for beginners the answer is simple.
 Think of all those DROOLS buttons as things for power users only.
-You don’t need to use them at all.
+You don't need to use them at all.
 That is why we installed the Pellet reasoner in section 4.2.
 The Pellet reasoner supports SWRL and when you run the reasoner it will also automatically run any SWRL rules you have.
 See the bibliography for a paper on DROOLS.